 And don’t get confused by claims that some of these logo makers use Artificial Intelligence (AI) to create their designs.
 If you look at the examples on their sites, they’re using generic elements – thousands of generic glyphs, images, and other things that ensure your logo will look like thousands of other logos.

 The best logos are custom designed uniquely for your business.
 Such logos communicate a feeling or an idea that aligns with the business’s unique brand identity – think about Nike’s swoosh or Target’s bullseye.
-When that feeling or idea resonates with a consumer, your logo (and business) make a memorable impression.
+When that feeling or idea resonates with a consumer, your logo (and business) makes a memorable impression.
 But, that can only occur when the logo is designed specifically for your unique brand.

 But what does a logo have to do with my website?